 It is also unreasonable to use cross-platform development tools while building a mobile application for a single platform.
 This can be tempting, since cross-platform frameworks allow developers to make an app faster and with less effort, but it will be inferior to the result of native app development.

-Still, for many types of mobile apps, the cross-platform technique is more than enough, and here is why Flutter can be an optimal choice.
+Still, for many types of mobile apps, the cross-platform technique is more than enough, and here is why Flutter can be an optimal choice for app development.

 Flutter is a free and open-source cross-platform framework by Google.
 It is packed with tools and widgets for making beautiful and fast apps for Android, iOS, Windows, Mac, Linux, Google Fuchsia, and the web.
 Since the initial release in 2018, Flutter has become one of the top-three favorite frameworks out there.